offbyone/ideas/content/old/general-thoughts/double-wides-and-late-night-shopping.md

 Oh, man.
 What a _mistake_.

 I think that the fact that Wal-Mart was busier than I've ever seen it, _at 1:00 in the morning_, is probably a sign of the end times.
 When I got there, the store was borderline unnavigable.
 The aisles were full to the brim with shoppers, many of whom were wider than their carts (no joke!
-I counted at least twenty women whose hind ends fit firmly into the "charged for two seats on planes until obesity was ruled to be a disability, and now are among the 'conveniently-parked' crowd" category in the checkout line alone, forget the woman who was walking through the toy section distorting spacetime and pressing the noisemaker button on a toy in her cart _over and over and over and over and over and over\..._ again.
+I counted at least twenty women whose hind ends fit firmly into the "charged for two seats on planes until obesity was ruled to be a disability, and now are among the 'conveniently-parked' crowd" category in the checkout line alone, forget the woman who was walking through the toy section distorting spacetime and pressing the noisemaker button on a toy in her cart _over and over and over and over and over and over..._ again.

 Madness has come to us.